kputschko/cs_pkpd/README.md

 source("r/function.R")
 ```

+## Test the Function

 Then we run a test with the function.
+In your case, it might be better to include a full filepath instead of just the folder name.
+Remember that in R, filepaths must either have a single forward slash `/` or have two backslashes `\\`, because a single backslash `\` won't work.

 ```r